Our recommendations are made independently through Research & Testing. We may receive commissions from purchases made via our links.

 • Robust, durable parts

-• Effective filter, great tasting water
+• Great tasting water

 Things We Don’t Like